matthew-brett/dsfe/projects/workflow.md

 [CoCalc](https://cocalc.com) is a web service for collaboration on mathematical and scientific computing.

 It runs on cloud servers.
-Each *project* has it's own virtual computer, that runs your code and stores your files.
+Each *project* has its own virtual computer, that runs your code and stores your files.

 Each group will get an invitation to collaborate on a CoCalc project, for their project, with us (your instructors) as collaborators.